cfw-guide/ios.cfw.guide/_pages/en_US/installing-electra.md

 {% include toc title="Table of Contents" %}

-The Electra jailbreak tool for iOS devices allows is capable of jailbreaking every device on firmware version 11.0 up to 11.3.1.
+The Electra jailbreak tool is capable of jailbreaking every iOS device on firmware version 11.0 up to 11.3.1.

 Note that the Electra jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.